 Consuming other kinds of milk like soy milk, you may worry because genetically modified soybeans have a negative effect on health, or fresh milk containing a lot of saturated fatty acids can cause the skin to secrete more oil, causing acne.

 However, almond milk is very safe.
 No matter what variety of almond your milk is made from, you have complete peace of mind that it is neither genetically modified nor saturated with fatty acids.

-Almond milk does not contain cow’s milk as well as other animal products but only contains almond powder mixed with water.
-This makes it one of the best cereal options for vegetarians and people who are intolerant or allergic to milk can also drink this beverage.
+Almond milk doesn’t contain cow’s milk as well as other animal products but only almond powder mixed with water.
+This makes it one of the best options to go with cereal products for vegans.
+People who are intolerant or allergic to milk can also drink this beverage.

 Besides, many people are lactose intolerant and cannot fully digest it.
 Undigested lactose passes through the colon, where it is fermented by many of the microorganisms that reside there, leading to gas, diarrhea, and associated discomfort.